 Theory of natural water aeration without complicated terms and mathematics.

-Normal atmospheric pressure is about 1013 mbar.
+Standard atmospheric pressure is about 1013 mbar.
 Below this pressure will be rounded up to 1 bar.
-The earth’s atmosphere is made of various grasses, 78% nitrogen (N2), 21% oxygen (O2), and 1% is other grasses and below we will not mention.
+The earth’s atmosphere is made of various grasses, 78% nitrogen (N2), 21% oxygen (O2), and 1% are other grasses and below we will not mention.
 Since the atmosphere of 21% oxygen, it is called partial pressure of oxygen at sea level 0,21 bar or 210 mbar.
-The altitude of the gas ratio does not change; only air pressure is changing, so on the altitude of 5500 m air pressure is only 0.5 bars, and partial pressure of oxygen is 0,1 bar.
+The altitude of the gas ratio does not change; only air pressure is changing, so on the altitude of 5500 m air pressure is just 0.5 bars, and partial pressure of oxygen is 0,1 bar.
 For humans and most animal, life is impossible at this height to survive due to lack of oxygen.
 Even too much of partial pressure of oxygen for metabolism is dangerous (oxygen toxicity).
-In the Water partial pressure of oxygen is very variable, in general, we can say that with the depth partial pressure of oxygen rapidly declines.
+In the Water partial pressure of oxygen is very variable, in general, we can say that with the partial depth pressure of oxygen rapidly declines.
 Because this is the biochemical processes and oxidation.
-All the animals on land and in the sea have its greatest and least PPO (partial pressure of oxygen) where they can typically survive.
+All the animals on land and in the sea have its most excellent and least PPO (partial pressure of oxygen) where they can typically survive.

 If we fill the pool with fresh water, in a few days the gas saturation in the pool will be completed.
 We can say that the saturation of gasses in this pool will be 100%, the partial pressure of dissolved oxygen in the water will be about 0.21 bar.
 When it blows a strong wind above the pool, the gas saturation, it will be several times faster.
 In these moments may also occur Hyper-saturation, and then in some areas of oxygen pressure will be more than 0.21 bar.
-This phenomenon took place when strong winds and currents pushed micro bubbles in greater depth, which is going to transfer oxygen under increased pressure.
+This phenomenon took place when strong winds and currents pushed microbubbles in greater depth, which is going to transfer oxygen under increased pressure.
 When the wind loosened the inverse saturation occurs (gas transfer from the water back into the core).

 If we put an excessive number of fishes in such pool, their number will begin to decrease until there is a balance between intake and oxygen consumption.